bla29/fishy-dex-store/README.md

     rails server

+## Testing

+    I've currently written tests to validate model validations in fish.rb, as well as functional tests for fish_controller.rb to ensure that all API's are working.

+    To run test:

+    bin/rails test

 ## Status

     This project is currently in **active development**.
 I am adding new features and fixing any potential bugs.